clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/assign-static-ip.rst

       nmcli device status

-   If the STATE column for the device shows *connected* or *disconnected*, the network configuration is being managed by NetworkManager and the instructions for :ref:`using NetworkManager <nm-static-ip>` should be used.
+   If the STATE column for the device shows *connected* or *disconnected*, the network configuration is being managed by NetworkManager, then use the instructions for :ref:`using NetworkManager <nm-static-ip>`.

-   If the STATE column for the device shows *unmanaged*, check to see if the device is being managed by systemd-networkd
+   If the STATE column for the device shows *unmanaged*, then check if the device is being managed by systemd-networkd.

 #.
 Check the output of :command:`networkctl list` to see if
-   systemd-networkd is managing the device.
+   `systemd-networkd` is managing the device.

    .. code-block:: bash

       networkctl list

-   If the SETUP column for the device shows *configured*, the network configuration is being managed by systemd-networkd and the instructions for :ref:`using systemd-networkd <networkd-static-ip>` should be used.
+   If the SETUP column for the device shows *configured*, the network configuration is being managed by `systemd-networkd`, then use the instructions for :ref:`using systemd-networkd <networkd-static-ip>`.

 .. _nm-static-ip: